 If you are one of the many women for whom this does not come naturally, I have three things you can do to start developing the skill of creating conversation that gets you dates.

-1. Know yourself.
 Here's a pop-quiz: name five things about yourself that you think men would think are impressive, interesting or just plain lovely.
 Go on, I'll wait.
-Bored In Bed?
-3 Ways To Spice Up Your Relationship

 You see, most women can't do this.
 In fact most women are convinced they don't have five special things about them.
-That's just nonsense.
-You needn't have cured a disease or saved someone's life to have bragging rights.
+That's just non-sense.
+You don't have to cure a disease or save someone's life to have bragging rights.